Bulgaria has become quite famous in Europe for its seaside, where you can stay at a 4 or 5-star all-inclusive hotel for an affordable price.

 The coastline of the Black Sea in Bulgaria awaits travelers with plenty of beaches that spread from north to south.
 Some are great for families, others for party-goers, and still others for nature lovers looking for remote holidays in pristine wilderness.

-Keep reading to discover the most beautiful places to see when you visit Bulgaria seaside cities!
+Wondering where to go in Bulgaria for beach holiday?
+Keep reading to discover the most beautiful places to see when you visit Bulgaria coastal cities!

 1. Cape Kaliakra

 One of the most beautiful Capes of Europe, Cape Kaliakra had great importance in history for Thracians, Romans, Byzantines, and Bulgarians.
 As a result, on the narrow piece of land, you can find the ruins of the old settlements: fortified walls, water-main, baths, and homes.
 You can also discover various interesting artifacts inside the small archaeological museum on this narrow piece of land.

 Since 1941, Cape Kaliakra has been a protected area, where you can often spot cormorants and even dolphins.
 Situated on a major bird migration route, many rare migratory birds can be spotted here in spring and autumn.

 Visit Bulgaria sea side at Cape Kaliakra for beautiful views of the sea crashing into its steep cliffs.
 In this majestic setting, you can test your skills on one of the three championship golf courses.

 Another place of historic importance on the Bulgarian coast is Balchik.
 Besides enjoying a summer holiday by the sea, you can see the Botanical Gardens, with over 600 species of flora as you visit Bulgaria seaside city Balchik.